ndrsmom/algorithm-design-and-analysis/README.md

 algorithm-design-and-analysis
 =============================

-My work for Stanford's Algorithms I course on Coursera.
+My work for Stanford's online Algorithms course.

 I would like to strengthen my problem solving skills and play around with different approaches to a problem.